Range Map

 - Runway Requirements.
 Unlike the shorter Commanders, which retain STOL character, the 680FL at gross weight needs healthy runway, particularly when accelerate-stop is computed against the 8,500 lb MTOW.

 - Variant Confusion.
-Buyers should confirm exact model designation on the data plate: 680F, 680FL (stretched), 680FL(P) (stretched and pressurized), and the later Rockwell 685 (Continental-powered, pressurized) all carry similar marketing names but have meaningfully different airframe, engine, and pressurization specifications.
+Buyers should confirm exact model designation on the data plate: 680F, 680FL (stretched), 680FL(P) (stretched and pressurised), and the later Rockwell 685 (Continental-powered, pressurised) all carry similar marketing names but have meaningfully different airframe, engine, and pressurisation specifications.

 See Also

-- Aero Commander 680FP – Pressurized, non-stretched sibling in the 500 family; useful when cabin volume vs pressurization is the trade-off.
+- Aero Commander 680FP – Pressurised, non-stretched sibling in the 500 family; useful when cabin volume vs pressurisation is the trade-off.
 Compare

 - Aero Commander 500 – Lighter, smaller-cabin predecessor from which the 680 series evolved.
 Compare